fmenabe/python-clg/doc/source/configuration.rst

 ----
 **argparse link**: `<http://docs.python.org/dev/library/argparse.html#prog>`_

 Set the name of the program.
+By default, it match how the program was invoked on the command line.